Leverage Trading Liquidation Explanation And How To Avoid It

 Liquidation risk/price | 50% | 20% | 10% | 4% | 2% | 1% |

-As you can see, the more leverage you add to a position, the closer your liquidation price gets, and the higher your risk becomes.
-Use this table to calculate your own risk of liquidation when using leverage.
+As you can see, the more borrowed capital you add to a position, the closer your liquidation price gets, and the higher your risk becomes.
+Use this table to calculate your own risk of liquidation when using margin.

 What other traders ask